tsedio/tsed/docs/tutorials/prisma.md

 Next, you can write services that you can use to make database calls for the `User` and `Post` models from your Prisma schema.

-Still inside the `src/services` directory, create a new file called `UserService.ts` and add the following code to it:
+Still inside the `src/services` directory, create a new file called `UsersRepository.ts` and add the following code to it:

 ```typescript
 import {Inject, Injectable} from "@tsed/di";